-Any claims for refunds and honorable dismissal will be based on the date the withdrawal form is presented to and approved by the Vice President for Academic Affairs.
+Any claims for refunds and honorable dismissal will be based on the date the withdrawal form is submitted.

 Campbellsville University's Online Course Attendance Policy; Bi-term; and 8 week terms:

 Online students must participate weekly as defined by the professor in the syllabus.
 After 1 week (12.5%, 1/8 of the scheduled classes) without contact, the student will be issued an official warning.
 After the second week (25%, 1/4 of the scheduled class) without contact, the student will fail the course and a WA will be recorded.